 A single beetle species can have multiple subspecies, each with unique characteristics.
 For example, one species might have five different types of hair that vary depending on where they live or how they eat.

-The amount of time it takes for a beetle’s life cycle varies significantly from 3 weeks to 3 years.
+The time it takes for a beetle’s life cycle varies significantly from 3 weeks to 3 years.
 They don’t get too old, though, because most die before they reach their final adult stage due to predators like birds and ants that eat them during their earlier stages when they’re more vulnerable.

-What Do Beetles Look like?
+What Do Beetles Look Like?

 The Most Common Types of Beetles Are the Following: